/ Ramadan Mubarak The Most Sacred Month In Islamic Culture

 7. A couscous salad with plenty of vegetables, olive oil and some canned tuna

-Although a person will be hungry when fasting, it’s best not to overdo it at mealtimes by serving up mega-portions of food.
-Eating mindfully by taking time to chew food properly and savour the tastes can satisfy hunger more effectively and puts less stress on the body.
+Although a person will be hungry when fasting, it's best not to overdo it at mealtimes by serving up mega-portions of food.
+Eating mindfully by taking time to chew food properly and savour the tastes can satisfy hunger more effectively and put less stress on the body.

 Different people will react to fasting in different ways.
 It's important for someone to get to know what works for them and what doesn't.
 This might mean experimenting with how often and when a person eats to keep their energy up.